slsa-framework/slsa/docs/spec/v1.0/terminology.md

 reference to this artifact is a parameter while the artifact itself is a dependency.

-For examples on how this model applies to real-world build systems, see [index of build types](/provenance/v1#index-of-build-types).
+For examples on how this model applies to real-world build platforms, see [index of build types](/provenance/v1#index-of-build-types).

 ### Package model